How to monetise a website-Monetising a website-web marketing.

 By checking my site stats in my control panel I can see that I already have a reasonable flow of steady traffic and return customers to my site so by monetising it I knew I would see further returns for my efforts.

 Just to be clear, I am not a high PR site, in fact since Google introduced all of its new algorithms my site has dropped in the search engines.
 A detail that I am working on right now as I re-write this article.
 Making small tweaks here and there occasionally to try to meet the search requirements and speed page loading times up.

 I am just an average web owner like most of you.
 Not a tech wizard, an SEO expert or fully qualified web designer, just an ordinary person with an average education trying to earn money online to make ends meet.

 The first thing you will need to do to monetise your site is to look for sites that offer Pay Per Click (PPC) advertising.
 This is where you place targeted adverts on the pages of your site like the ones you see to the left and right.
-Every time they receive a click through you get paid.
+Every time they receive a click you get paid.
 I cannot think of a better easier way to start making money than Pay per click contextual advertising, as once you have placed the relevant adverts on your site all you need to do is wait for visitors to click them and you should start making money.

 The most well known contextual advertising company I can think of is Google.
 Google is well known for AdSense.
 There's hardly a site on the web that hasn't got Google AdSense somewhere within its content, including this one, so to me, they are the obvious choice and I will talk about Google AdSense later, along with a few other options that have worked for me.